Shagshag/prestashop-documentation/SpecificPriceCore.md

 * Visibility: **protected**
 * This method is **static**.
-* This method is defined in classes\SpecificPrice.php line 162
+* This method is defined in [classes/SpecificPrice.php line 162](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/SpecificPrice.php#162)

 #### Arguments